BurningApparatus/graveller-DLBCSPJWD01/README.md

 As a logged in user:

 - Visit the dashboard (/dashboard)
-- On a task, click the red "delete button" on the right
+- On a task, click the delete button (button marked with X) on the right
 - On the popup, click the "Undo" button

 **Expected Outcome:** The task is initially deleted, but returns after the undo button is